lzukw/WirelessDisplayServer/README.md

 ```
 mkdir ..\WirelessDisplayServer_executable
-dotnet publish -c Release -o ..\WirelessDisplayServer_executable\WirelessDisplayServer -r win-x64 --self-contained
+dotnet publish -c Release -o ..\WirelessDisplayServer_executable\WirelessDisplayServer -r win-x64 --self-contained true
 ```

-The paremter `--self-contained` creates a 'stand-alone' executable version.
-This paremeter can be omitted, if .NET-Core version 3.1 is installed on the target system.
+On Linux, replace `win-x64` with `linux-x64` and on macOS with `osx-x64`.

+The parameter `--self-contained true` creates a self-contained (stand-alone) executable version for the given operating system.
+Such a version also contains the used dotnet core framework, so on the target-computer no dotnet-core-framework needs to be installed.
+Self-contained builds only work for the given platform, and consume most disk-space.

+With `--self-contained false` a "runtime-dependent"-Version of the program, which only runs on the specified platform.
+The "runtime-dependet" version also requires, that dotnet core (version 3.1) is installed on the computer.
+This variant conumes the least disk-space.

+With `--self-contained false` and omitting `-r ...-x64`, A "runtime-dependent" version can be built, that runs on every platform (operating-system).
+The only requirement is, that dotnet-core runtime must be installed on the target-computer.

+If a "runtime-dependet" version is executed on a computer without an installed dotnet-core-framework, a popup appears and offers the user the possibility to install the missing dotnet-core-framework.

 The three folders